 After you are admitted into the program, you will meet with an advisor to discuss whether the learning experience you would like to pursue meets the criteria for the Certificate.
-You will then submit a pre-approval form to get formal approval for the experience from the Faculty Director.
+You will then submit an approval form to get formal approval for the experience from the Faculty Director.

 I have already completed one relevant learning experience prior to applying.
 Will it count towards fulfilling the Certificate requirements?

-Yes, it could.
-One experience may predate your application and completion of the Introductory Course.
+It could.
+Experiences may predate the completion of the Introductory Course.
 The Faculty Director must be contacted and an approval form submitted to confirm that the experience meets the Health Policy Certificate requirements.

 Do the experiences have to be completed over the summer?

 No. The experiences are not time-bound.
-You may choose to do them at any time and over any period of time, as long as they meet the minimum hour requirements and are both completed prior to the Capstone Course.
+You may choose to do them at any time and over any period of time, as long as they meet the minimum hour requirements (300+ hours and 150+ hours) and are both completed prior to the Capstone Course.

 I have already taken one of the electives prior to applying.
 Will it count towards my Certificate requirements?

-No, electives will not count toward completion of the Certificate if they were taken prior to the Introductory Course HLTHPOL 165.
+No. Unfortunately electives cannot count toward completion of the Certificate if they were taken prior to the Introductory Course PUBPOL/HLTHPOL 165.
 Electives may be taken concurrently with the Introductory Course, however.

 - Introductory Course (PUBPOL/HLTHPOL 165)